-Ice Station Zebra was written by Alistair Maclean and published in 1963.
-It is a classic mystery/thriller set on a submarine in the Arctic.
+Ice Station Zebra, written by Alistair Maclean and published in 1963, is a classic mystery/thriller set on a submarine in the Arctic.

 Ice Station Zebra: Logline

-When contact is lost with a British base in the Arctic, a US submarine takes a British spy to investigate.
+When the British lose contact with their base in the Arctic, a US submarine takes a British spy to investigate.
 He must deal with sabotage, the harsh Arctic climate and murderous Soviet agents in order to discover the truth.